-Information about the Educative minor is only available in Dutch.
-More about the educative minor can be found here.
+Information about the Education minor (Dutch minor Leren Lesgeven) is only available in Dutch.
+More about the education minor can be found here.

 Crossing Borders - International Grand Challenges and Strategies for Technology, Sustainability and Development (2*15 EC)